-The base cost of shares acquired on or after the valuation date is likely to be nil, since any expenditure incurred in acquiring the shares must be reduced under paragraph 20(3)(a) of the Eighth Schedule by amounts allowed against income.
-This would be the case if the cost of acquisition of the shares was allowable as a deduction under section 11(a).
+The base cost of shares acquired on or after the valuation date which are held as trading stock is likely to be nil, since any expenditure incurred in acquiring the shares must be reduced under paragraph 20(3)(a) of the Eighth Schedule by amounts allowed against income.
+This situation would arise if the cost of acquisition of the shares was allowable as a deduction under section 11(a).